Someone’s Having Self Image Problems

 Here’s what it does mean:

 Someone has said that the reason it takes the whole church to accurately reflect the glory of God is that no one person can reflect all of the many facets of His glory.
 An all male humankind would not do the job.
-It takes all of the differences of gifting, personality, and yes, even sex, to reflect the many aspects of Who God is.
+It takes all of the differences of gifting, personality, and yes, even gender, to reflect the many aspects of Who God is.
 This is why in Scripture we see God alluded to both as a father and as a mother.
 “Male and female he created them” and that was on purpose.

 So what does this do to you?